SLO oversight dashboard Enterprise

 Regular reviews and no data anomalies in your SLOs indicate a good SLO quality.
 To help increase the quality of your SLOs, the SLO quality widget flags SLOs with review or data integrity issues.

-The left block of SLO quality presents statistics and trends for the following SLOs:
+The left block of Quality issues summary presents statistics and trends for the following SLOs:

 | SLOs with quality issues | Description |